 *All names of people and places have been changed to protect the identity of those involved.

-This text was adapted from a story published on the AKF USA website.
+This text was adapted from a story published on the AKF UK website.